-Actor Raif Clarke guest-starred in the 30th anniversary episode of TV drama Casualty and can be seen in the latest series of CBBC’s So Awkward where he plays the role of Sid.
+Actor Raif Clarke guest-starred in the 30th anniversary episode of TV drama Casualty and can be seen in the latest series of CBBC’s So Awkward where he plays the role of new character Sid.
 Currently, Raif is appearing on stage in the Royal Shakespeare Company’s production of Macbeth at Stratford-Upon-Avon before heading to Barbican London on the 15th October.
 Talking to Raif recently, he told us about appearing in Casualty, working with RSC and his new role on So Awkward.

 What was it like filming your episode of Casualty?

-Casualty was fun, especially with it being the 30th anniversary it was a very special atmosphere on set, it felt kind of historic in a way.
+Casualty was fun, especially with it being the 30th Anniversary, it was a very special atmosphere on set, it felt kind of historic in a way.

 Kai is a teenager whose parents have gone through a rough divorce.
 He’s living with his mum, but his dad is constantly showering him in gifts to gain his affection.
 One of these gifts happens to be a drone.
 I’ll leave that there…